-18. Regular ongoing professional exchanges .
+18. Regular ongoing professional exchanges.
 The jurisdiction holds monthly meetings (one-hour meetings, breakfasts, or lunches) where family professionals (including all judges, attorneys, mediators, counselors, co-parenting educators, parenting coordinators, and others) present about and discuss ongoing improvements in cooperative family law programs, processes, and professional practices; useful changes are studied further and implemented through subcommittees.
 Some sample topics are available HERE .
 0 19.
-Annual all-day conferences.
+Annual all-day conferences .
 The jurisdiction holds an annual all-day conference on those matters and related topics, and it invites broad public and inter-professional participation.
 CLE credits are arranged for all attendees to 18 and 19.
-0

-Group H. Committing, reviewing, and constantly moving forward

-20. Promoting outstanding family professional standards .
-The system and the judges and attorneys working in it share a commitment to (a) doing no harm to families, healthy family relationships, or family members (especially children), (b) ensuring safety, (c) reducing conflict, (d) building cooperation, and (e) protecting the children and all healthy relationships in families, and attorneys work predictably and cooperatively together toward these ends.
-There is a consistent awareness on the part of the judges and attorneys that unnecessary litigation can seriously injure children, parents, and families, and there are virtually no unnecessary motions, 2 21. hearings, custody evaluations, or trials.
-The primacy of excellent parenting and co-parenting .
+0 Grou p H. Committing, reviewing, and constantly moving forward 20.
+Promoting outstanding family professional standards .
+The system and the judges and attorneys working in it share a commitment to (a) doing no harm to families, healthy family relationships, or family members (especially children), (b) ensuring safety, (c) reducing conflict, (d) building cooperation, and (e) protecting the children and all healthy relationships in families 1 attorneys working in it share a commitment to (a) doing no harm to families, healthy family relationships, or family members (especially children), (b) ensuring safety, (c) reducing conflict, (d) building cooperation, and (e) protecting the children and all healthy relationships in families, and attorneys work predictably and cooperatively together toward these ends.
+There is a consistent awareness on the part of the judges and attorneys that unnecessary litigation can seriously injure children, parents, and families, and there are virtually no unnecessary motions, hearings, custody evaluations, or trials.
+21. The primacy of excellent parenting and co-parenting.
 Judges and attorneys share a commitment to protect and encourage the best possible safe co-parenting relationships and other cooperative relationships essential in families.
 Judges and attorneys consistently act with an awareness of (a) children's dependence on the best possible safe relationships between their parents and (b) the call for legal professionals and processes to build and protect-and never injure-those co-parenting relationships.
 This same commitment extends to other relationships impacted by family cases (including parent-grandparent conflict, dependency, abuse and neglect, guardianship, delinquency, and other family cases).
-2

-Group I. Submitting the system to regular review and improvement

-22. Regular rule and practices review .
+Group I. Submitting the system to regular review and improvement 22.
+Regular rule and practices review .
 At least every other year, the family bench and bar collectively review all court rules to ensure they effectively support safety, conflict reduction, cooperation, and protection of children and healthy relationships in families.
 Recommended changes are regularly circulated, discussed, refined, and implemented.
-1 23.
+0 23.
 Regular review of classes .
-At least every other year, the jurisdiction reviews all three co- parenting classes through a committee of at least two counselors, two judges, two attorneys, a mediator, and a domestic violence expert; that committee issues a report for review, discussion, and implementation by the bench and bar.
+At least every other year, the jurisdiction reviews all three coparenting classes through a committee of at least two counselors, two judges, two attorneys, a mediator, and a domestic violence expert; that committee issues a report for review, discussion, and implementation by the bench and bar.
 0 24.
 Regular review of all problem-solving resources .
 At every other year, the jurisdiction reviews the adequacy of all of its problem-solving resources (including court programs, counseling, mediation, parenting coordination, and attorneys' and courts' practices in making timely referrals of parents to these resources), court and attorney practices, and cooperation with other professionals.
 The jurisdiction continually makes improvements whenever they would serve the interests of families.
 0

-Group J. Making improvement immediate and ongoing

-25. Substantial recent and upcoming progress .
+Group J. Making improvement immediate and ongoing 25.
+Substantial recent and upcoming progress.
 The jurisdiction in the last 24 months has implemented one or more significant improvements in its family law system and is working diligently on additional improvements.
-Improvements in the last 12 months: 1 Improvements in the last 12 months: Improvements being worked on now:
+Improvements in the last 12 months: Improvements being worked on now: